All Episodes

 It was just updated.

-As convicted lobbyist Jack Abramov reported at federal prison today, a source close to the investigation surrounding his activities told ABC News that Senator Harry Reed, dingy Harry, was one of the members of Congress.
+As convicted lobbyist Jack Abramoff reported a federal prison today, a source close to the investigation surrounding his activities told ABC News that Senator Harry Reed, Dingy Harry, was one of the members of Congress Abramoff had allegedly implicated in his cooperation with federal prosecutors.

 You know, they did.

-They had of course they'll deny this.
+They had, of course, they'll deny this.

 Oh, no, no, we just got this.

-Look, we just got those instant messages of Mark Foley.
+We just got those instant messages of Mark Foley.

 I mean, we ran them right up.

-We don't know, we didn't get this.
+We didn't get this.

 No, we haven't been holding this stuff.